Wednesday, January 18, 2023

 Students studying abroad, or completing international internships abroad, are eligible for various scholarship opportunities to support their programs.
 Ernberger serves as a Gilman Advisor Ambassador, working to raise awareness of the ability to make international experiences happen for underrepresented students through pairing experiential opportunities abroad and impactful scholarships.

 “Recently, we had a student who could only have gone abroad with substantial support,” shared Ernberger.
-“Through their diligent pursuit of scholarships, including our Diversity Ambassador Scholarship, they covered almost all of their study abroad and internship expenses.
+“Through their diligent pursuit of scholarships, including our Global Access Ambassador Scholarship, they covered almost all of their study abroad and internship expenses.
 Important scholarships, like the Benjamin A. Gilman International Scholarship, can be very beneficial.
 University of Iowa students who successfully submit the Gilman application are also eligible to receive the A. Morse Gilman Applicant Scholarship of $1,000.
 These awards can add up.”

 For more information about the university’s efforts to create a welcoming climate for students from communities underrepresented in higher education, visit the Diversity at Iowa website.